ionic-team/ng-cordova/docs/index.md

 title: ngCordova - Document and Examples - by the Ionic Framework Team
 ---

-## Overview & Installing
+## Overview

-To use any of the plugin wrappers below, all you need to do is link to the `ng-cordova.js` file in your app.
+[ngCordova](http://ngCordova.com) was built to help make app development faster and more efficient than ever before.
+It gives you simple [AngularJS](https://angularjs.org/) wrappers for the most popular [Cordova](cordova.apache.org) and [PhoneGap](http://phonegap.com/) plugins available, where you can take a picture, scan a barcode, upload a file, turn on your flashlight, get your current location, and much more with just a few lines of code.

+## Install

-You can use bower to install ngCordova like so ***or*** [download the zip file here](https://github.com/driftyco/ng-cordova/archive/master.zip).
+You can use `bower` to install ngCordova like so *or* **[download the zip file here](https://github.com/driftyco/ng-cordova/archive/master.zip)**, and locate the `.js` file in the dist folder

 ``` bash